openanalytics/shinyproxy-operator/docs/prometheus.md

 ![Grafana UI](../.github/screenshots/grafana_active_users.png)

 The dashboard contains two variables which allow you to filter the panels by realm or app name.
-By default these are hidden, check the [ShinyProxy website](https://shinyproxy.io/documentation/usage-statistics/#variable-filters) to makes these visible.
+By default, these are hidden, check the [ShinyProxy website](https://shinyproxy.io/documentation/usage-statistics/#variable-filters) to makes these visible.